Skip to main content

 For creators and agencies: verification is a gate, not a one-off

 Two practical notes for anyone running this at scale.
-First, verification gates earnings, until a creator's verification passes, the account makes no money regardless of audience, so for a new account it is the first bottleneck to clear, ahead of any growth or inbox work.
+First, verification gates earnings, until a creator's verification passes, the account makes no money regardless of audience, so for a new account it is the first bottleneck to clear, ahead of any growth or inbox work covered in how to make money on OnlyFans.
 Second, the broader direction of travel is more age-assurance checks over time, both creator-side and fan-side, as regulation tightens.
-Neither changes the practical advice on this page, but both matter when planning how an account or a roster of accounts comes online.
-The operational side of running accounts once they are verified, where the revenue work and inbox coverage actually happen, is covered in the linked guides; this page's job is the narrower one: getting verification to pass.
+Neither changes the practical advice on this page, but both matter when planning how to start an OnlyFans agency or run a roster of accounts.
+The operational side of running accounts once they are verified, where the revenue work happens through an OnlyFans management agency or autonomous OnlyFans AI chatbot, is covered in the linked guides; this page's job is the narrower one: getting verification to pass.

 Frequently Asked Questions